MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/automatic-reconnection-lock-screen.md

 #### [Remote Desktop Connection app](#tab/mstsc)

-Here's how to disable Automatic Reconnection using the Remote Desktop Connection app.
+Here's how to disable Automatic Reconnection using the Remote Desktop Connection app (`mstsc.exe`).

 1. Open the **Remote Desktop Connection** app and enter your connection information.